zwbetz-gh/nightwatchjs-template/README.md

     - Set the output folder
     - Set whether to run in parallel mode
     - If using parallel mode, set how many workers to use
-    - Set ChromeDriver path, if you don't want to one specified in `package.json`
+    - If you don't want to use the one specified in `package.json`, set the ChromeDriver path
-    - Set GeckoDriver path, if you don't want to one specified in `package.json`
+    - If you don't want to use the one specified in `package.json`, set the GeckoDriver path

 ## Table of Contents